Accrual of appropriations

 - entities need to consider the above legal issues to determine if the refund payment is netted off against revenue or treated as a separate expense.

 - cannot avoid levying a new charge and cannot legally stop or reverse the charging process

 Big Entity (BE) is party to an interstate agreement where costs are recovered by charging fees to industry participants.
 Legislation requires cost recovery charging and specifically prohibits waiving a charge once levied, without agreement by all states and the Commonwealth.

-As part of the COVID-19 response, BE will refund charges for fees received since 1 February 2020 and waive all further fees until 30 June 2020 the legislation will not be amended.
+As part of the COVID-19 response, BE will refund charges for fees received since 1 February and waive all further fees until 30 June.
+The legislation will not be amended.

 Accounting solution: Revenue is recorded for the fees that have been and would be levied.
-Refunds of collected fees and the waivers, to 30 June 2020, are recorded as an expense.
+Refunds of collected fees and the waivers to 30 June, are recorded as an expense.

 Small Entity Commission (SEC) levies a statutory fee.
-Legislation allows the commissioner at his/her absolute discretion to waive charges, forego charges or levy additional charges.
+Legislation allows the commissioner at their absolute discretion to waive charges, forego charges or levy additional charges.

 Staff secondments for the COVID-19 response